 In these cases, vehicles may either undergo new physical tests and performance assessments or ANCAP may use technical evidence to determine a revised rating.

 The "TESTED" year (datestamp) listed alongside each ANCAP star rating denotes the rating year requirements a vehicle was assessed against.
-This is an important element given ANCAP’s test and rating criteria increases in stringency every two years.
+This is an important element given ANCAP’s test and rating criteria increases in stringency every three years.